stevekm/IGV-snapshot-automator/README.md

 #### NOTE

-I recommed checking out https://github.com/igvteam/igv-reports which has more features and active development before attempting to use this IGV-snapshot-automator.
+I recommed checking out [`igv-reports`](https://github.com/igvteam/igv-reports) which has more features and active development before attempting to use this IGV-snapshot-automator.

+Also check out [BamSnap](https://bamsnap.readthedocs.io/en/latest/) for IGV-like bam file visualization; https://github.com/parklab/bamsnap

-The features of this automator are entirely limited to commands that can be used in IGV batch script;
+The features of this `IGV-snapshot-automator` are entirely limited to commands that can be used in IGV batch script;

 - https://github.com/igvteam/igv/wiki/Batch-commands

 - https://software.broadinstitute.org/software/igv/batch

 - https://software.broadinstitute.org/software/igv/PortCommands

 -----